kodecocodes/i9t/multitasking/multitasking.markdown

 ### The path to adaptivity

 If you're not already using Auto Layout, Size Classes or other excellent responsive layout tools in UIKit, you should definitely consider upgrading your code to do so.
 UIKit has some new functionality to further assist you with multitasking, including `UIStackView`,  `UIView.readableContentGuide` and `UITableView.cellLayoutMarginsFollowReadableWidth`.
 Want more information on this functionality?
-Chapter 7, "UIStackView and Auto Layout Changes" has you covered.
+Chapter 7, "UIStackView & Auto Layout Changes" has you covered.

 ## Other considerations